rafaeldevvv/space-invaders/README.md

 What amazed me and inspired me to talk about it here is that I only had to change the GameState class and I didn't have to mess with anything except that.
 I guess that's a good sign that I am applying the Single Responsibility Principle and Separation of Concerns well.

+### Cyclic imports

+The reason why I created the `ts/types/components` file is that using the components' class types themselves would cause a lot of cyclic imports.
+And also because if code that uses a component needs the component to implement a new feature, I just need to change the interface that it expects and TypeScript will signal to me what needs to be done for the component to comply with the interface, and I think that's a great thing.

 ### Useful Resources

 #### General